Recipe Manager

 Recipe import

-The fastest way to build your collection.
-A good recipe manager can import recipes from:
+The fastest way to build your digital cookbook.
+A good recipe organizer app can import recipes from:

 | Source | What good import looks like |